Couples

 • "I don't think it's that big a deal." — This means the boundary-setting conversation in Step 1 wasn't complete.
 Go back and get specific about the impact, not just the behavior.

-• "I don't know how." — This is actually a good sign.
+• "I don't know how." — This is a good sign.
 Work on scripts together.
 Practice out loud.
 It feels silly until it works.

 If your partner repeatedly agrees and then doesn't act, consider couples counseling.
 The issue has moved from a boundary problem to a pattern of broken agreements, and that often needs a third party to untangle.